EddiesCodes/Machine_learning/README.md

 linear_regression: An example to train, validate and test a dataset and find the best function that fits the points.
                    We try to avoid overfitting or underfitting.

+bayesian_linear_regression: This is an example to sample from a posterior and plot all resulting linear models.